njlyon0/dndR/README.md

 ### Encounters

+- **`encounter_creator`** – Pick set of creature experience point (XP) values that constitute a balanced encounter of specified difficulty and given party composition information

 - **`xp_pool`** – Identify XP total for desired encounter difficulty at a specified player level and party size